 - Grammarly has a lack of knowledge about checking for brand names.

-- Over Grammarly can be harmful.
-For example, sometimes it keeps suggesting the verbs like software to “tool” then same “tool” to “machinery”, You can see we were talking about computer software, and in two clicks Grammarly changed the usage.
+- Overuse of Grammarly can be harmful.
+For example, sometimes it keeps suggesting the verbs like the word “software” to “tool” then same “tool” to “machinery”, You can see we were talking about computer software, and in two clicks Grammarly changed it to a physical machine.

 |Pricing||$11.66 per month on the annual plan||$7 per month with OneDrive, and other Office apps|